LEGO R2-D2 (75308)

 What the build is actually like, and the pieces worth knowing about.

 The build breaks neatly into two moods.
-It opens Technic-heavy, and you'll spend the first few bags assembling the retractable center leg and the internal skeleton, all pins, beams, and gears.
+It opens Technic-heavy, and you'll spend the first few bags assembling the retractable centre leg and the internal skeleton, all pins, beams, and gears.
 It asks for precision and it isn't the most thrilling stretch, but it's the part that makes the whole droid work.
 Once the frame is done, things get far more rewarding: you start wrapping curved outer panels around the body, shaping the dome, and slotting in the fun mechanics like the pop-up periscope, the opening front hatches, and the compartment in the head that hides Luke's lightsaber.
-The center-leg trick, where swinging the two side legs back drops the third leg into place, is the moment most builders point to as the highlight.
+The centre-leg trick, where swinging the two side legs back drops the third leg into place, is the moment most builders point to as the highlight, and it got me too.

 On the parts front, the star of the show is all that curved bodywork.
 LEGO leaned on a lot of bent slopes and rounded panels to get away from the boxy Artoo of old, and the result is noticeably smoother.
 You also get a proper buildable display stand with an info plaque and an exclusive Lucasfilm 50th anniversary printed brick, which is a lovely collectible touch.
 The one recurring wish is silver: builders really wanted true metallic head pieces instead of the light grey ones LEGO went with.
 As for value, 2,314 pieces for around 240 dollars is fair for a licensed set this size, and the pile of curved slopes and Technic elements makes it a decent parts haul too.